and welcome to the second part of our German Word of the Day

 - I have to be able to trust my employees 1000 percent.

-This phrasing is super common and there’s are even two adjectives based on it.
+This phrasing really is quite common and there are also adjectives based on it.

 - Die Waschmaschine ist sehr zuverlässig.